 Knoxville nightlife offers tons of ways to unwind during the week and on weekends!
 Enjoy a wine barrel-aged sour at The Oak Room by Abridged, located in the Happy Holler Historic District.
 Head next door to Central Cinema to settle in for a screening of a classic or indie film.
 Dominate the bowling lanes at Maple Hall Bowling, and catch some live music or trivia night while you’re there.
 Relax with wine, tapas, and local jazz at Water Into Wine in Farragut.
 Hang out with friends at Open Chord, where they host open mic night, live music, and karaoke.
 Elevate game night at Token Game Tavern with their vast collection of arcade and board games.
 Or grab a cocktail at bank-turned-lounge The Vault in Downtown Knoxville.

 Moving to Knoxville?
 Extra Space Storage has self storage facilities throughout K-Town to make your move as convenient as possible.
-Find self storage near you!
+Find Knoxville storage units near you!